Update as of April 15, 2021: Covid-19 Vaccine Requirement for 2021 Programs

 Students that become sick can book a consultation with a private General Practitioner (GP) via the DocTap service.
 Students will be provided instructions on how to access DocTap at their arrival orientation.

 DocTap appointments are at present conducted over the phone or via video chat.

-Program fee covers the cost of one appointment, appointments thereafter are covered by the student.
+The London Center covers the cost of the initial appointment; costs for appointments thereafter must be covered by the student.

 As a back-up and to allow for more choice, students will be directed to Freedom Health clinic if DocTap has no availability.
 Information on how to access Freedom Health clinic services will be provided at the arrival orientation.

-An out-of-hours contact phone will be available allowing students to connect with a member of the Student Life office for assistance between 5:00 p.m. and 9:00 a.m.
+An out-of-hours contact phone will be available allowing students to connect with a member of the London Center team for assistance between 5:00 p.m. and 9:00 a.m.
 Monday through Friday and over the weekend from Friday 5:00 p.m. until 9:00 a.m.
 Monday.

 International SOS is also available and can be contacted to assist with medical needs.